MA Program in Chinese Studies FAQ

 Q: Do you need original documents or copies/scans?

 A: Please do not send us your original documents.
 Rather copies (via regular mail) or scans (via email) are preferred.
+You will have to submit your originals for final registration with the International Office.

 Q: Can I send my application via email?